Aisling is going places. She’s a talented Millennial who’s spent two years in your organisation. But now she’s about to complete an exit interview.

 Have you made changes in your organisation as a result of exit interview feedback?
 If so, always connect the data back to your retention rate to see if you’ve made an impact.

-By implementing these exit interview best practices, you will see enhanced engagement, boosted Net Promoter Scores and promote brand ambassadors.
+By implementing these exit interview best practices, you will see enhanced employee engagement, boosted Net Promoter Scores and promote brand ambassadors.

 Do it All with Talivest

 Talivest provides third party, anonymous exit interviews to help you understand why employees are leaving.
-Our exit interview best practices are built into our software, so you don’t have to do the work.
+Our exit interview best practices are built into our employee engagement solution software, so you don’t have to do the work.
 Our intuitive dashboards mean you can get instant and up to date insights and feedback at any time.

 Download the case study below to learn how our customer boosted their exit survey response rates by 195% using Talivest.